iCliniq Logo

 • Type 1 - It is associated with reflex sympathetic dystrophy (RSD).

-The inflammation that is diminished after a sympathetic block or due to abnormalities in sudomotor activity is because the blood flow through the skin is altered.
-The evidence is that the skin vasculature develops an increased sensitivity to local cold temperature stimuli and catecholamines.
+The inflammation that is diminished after a sympathetic block or due to abnormalities in sudomotor activity is altered by blood flow through the skin.
+The evidence is that the skin vasculature increases sensitivity to local cold temperature stimuli and catecholamines.
 This has been shown evidentially through experiments.
-Testing the thermoregulatory response to skin cooling and warming results in the inhibition and activation of sympathetic reflexes.
+Sympathetic reflexes are tested for activation and inhibition in response to skin temperature changes and thermoregulation.

-Tropical changes, such as abnormal nail growth, hair growth that is abnormally or suddenly increased, palmar and plantar fibromas, skin turning thin, patchy, or glossy, along with hyperkeratosis have all been hypothesized to occur due to inflammatory pathogenesis, and scintigraphic investigations strongly support an inflammatory component in CRPS.
+Tropical changes, such as abnormal nail growth, abnormally or suddenly increased hair growth, palmar and plantar fibromas, skin turning thin, patchy, or glossy, and hyperkeratosis, have all been hypothesized to occur due to inflammatory pathogenesis, and scintigraphic studies provide compelling evidence that CRPS has an inflammatory component.

 What Are the Clinical Features of CRPS?